Umarfoo/Bank_and_Polls_Analysis_Python/README.md

 4. The total number of votes each candidate won
 5. The winner of the election based on popular vote.

-After running the python code following outcomes were acheived:
+After running the python code following outcomes were acheived: [PyPoll Results](PyPoll/images/results.png)